 While state laws mandate some discounts, you must request others by notifying your insurance company that you qualify.
 For instance, if you stop commuting a long way for work, you may qualify for a low-mileage discount, but your provider wouldn’t know that unless you told them.

-Or, your teen driver may start attending a college that’s far away and therefore qualifies for a student-away discount.
+Or, your teen driver may start attending a college that’s far away and can get a student-away discount.
 That’s why it’s best to review your policy frequently.
 As circumstances change, you may be able to qualify for more savings.

 5. Discount amounts can max out